Doll Domination Tour: Critical response

 While reviewing the opening concert in Aberdeen, Colene McKessick of The Press and Journal described it as a "roof-raising show."
 The writer praised the show for its "risque dance moves and infectious energy."
 She also commended Nicole Scherzinger's ability to carry most of the vocals and was impressed by her bandmates describing them as "talented singers too."
 Sally Hind of the Evening Express lauded the opening night writing "they came to dominate and that’s what they did."
 She went on to praise the group's energy, "the five foxy felines didn’t once pause for breath.
 They were on the move from the minute they appeared on stage on shiny motorbikes until they took their final bow."
 She also praised the costumes of the show that "kept everyone fixated."
 Writing for the Evening Times Maureen Ellis described the show as a "high-octane set" whilst noting that even though they "tried to showcase each of the band members in solo sections, it was only ever The Nicole Show."
 Barbara Hodgson of The Journal described the show as "a solid three hours-plus of pure entertainment."

-A writer for the Evening Chronicle thought that both Lady Gaga and Ne-Yo raised the standard too high, but went on to praise the group for "somersaulted over it."
+A writer for the Evening Chronicle thought that both Lady Gaga and Ne-Yo raised the standard too high, but went on to praise the group who "somersaulted over it."
 Lauren Richards of the Birmingham Mail graded it four out five describing it "spectacular, fast paced and great fun."
 Zoe Kirk of the Nottingham Post commented "this is more than just an ordinary, flimsy girl band; this is the manifestation of some of the best choreographers, beat-makers and catchy pop lyricists the mainstream has to offer."
 She ended her review writing "This was the Doll Domination their latest album promises."
 Andy Nicholls of the Bournemouth Echo wrote that "[Scherzinger] may have taken center stage for most of the songs, Ashley, Jessica, Melody and Kimberly all proved they too had star quality."
 On the contrary to Nicholls, Alex Macpherson from The Guardian felt that the remaining four members "are mere backing singers and dancers" and described Scherzinger as a "revelation, a switched-on, precision-engineered performer."
 He singled out "I Hate This Part" as the "Dolls' finest moment."
 Eamon Sweeney of the Irish Independent commented that "despite a dramatic entrance on customized motorbikes, the early segment of the show seems like a massive anti-climax," but later noted that the group "soon get in their stride."
 He further noted that previous shows at The O2 in Dublin were musically superior, "but few can match this for sheer attitude."
 A writer for the Belfast Telegraph described the show as "excellent".